smartdatalake/simsearch/README.md

 In case all data is available in *ElasticSearch*, these [`example scripts`](data/elastic/) demonstrate how to specify a SimSearch instance against various types of ES-indexed atributes and interact with it with top-k similarity search queries.

+### Value specification in search requests

+SimSearch supports several options in specifying query values in *search requests*.
+The following examples indicate these alternative specifications for the various types of attributes involved in SimSearch queries:

+- *GEOLOCATION*.
+Currently, this applies only to 2-dimensional point locations with long/lat coordinates:
+	1) _Well-Known Text representation_: "POINT (11.256 43.774)"
+	2) _String of comma-separated coordinates_: "11.256, 43.774"
+	3) _Array of numerical coordinates_: [11.256, 43.774]
+	4) _Array of string values representing coordinates_: ["11.256", "43.774"]

+- *NUMBER*.
+This data type concerns numerical values specified as:
+	1) An integer value: 5
+	2) A double value: 124.68
+	3) A string containing a numerical value: "124.68"

+- *KEYWORD_SET*.
+Such values typically represent sets of keywords used in categorical (set-valued) search and can be specified as:
+	1) Array of strings: ["Computer+science", "Electronics", "Software", "E-commerce"]
+	2) String of comma-separated keywords: "Computer+science, Electronics, Software, E-commerce"

 ## Interactive Data Exploration with the SimSearch REST API and Jupyter notebooks

 This [`Jupyter notebook`](data/notebooks/SimSearch_API_demo.ipynb) demonstrates how to interact with a deployed SimSearch service and specify requests.